This site requires a more recent version of Adobe Flash Player to function properly.

 Below are key drivers of ArcelorMittal's value that present opportunities for upside or downside to the current Trefis price estimate for ArcelorMittal:

-- Flat Carbon Europe EBITDA Margin: Margins in the Flat Carbon Europe division declined from 16.4% in 2008 to about 5% in 2011 due to rising input costs and persistent weak demand in Europe.
-The EBITDA margin in 2012 has dropped drastically due to lower demand and prices and was 4.4% at the end of the third quarter.
-We estimate margins to recover going forward and reach 9% by the end of the Trefis forecast period.
-The company has idled capacity in response to challenging market conditions.
-However if the idled capacity doesn't save sufficient costs and a recovery in demand is more gradual, margins could remain stuck at 5%.
-This would present a downside of 15% to the Trefis price estimate.
+- Europe EBITDA Margin: Margins in the Europe division declined from 4.7% in 2011 to about 3.6% in 2013, due to rising input costs and persistent weak demand.
+We estimate margins to recover going forward and reach around 7% by the end of the Trefis forecast period, driven by an economic recovery in Europe.
+However, if the recovery is slower than expected, margins may expand at a slower pace as well.
+This would present a downside of 7% to the Trefis price estimate.

-- Average Price per Ton for Long Carbon Steel Americas & Europe: ArcelorMittal's Average Price of Long Carbon Steel in Americas & Europe rose from $922 per metric ton in 2010 to $1054 in 2011 as demand for Oil Country Tubular Goods (OCTG) increased with an increase in oil exploration.
+- Average Steel Price in Europe: ArcelorMittal's Average Price of Europe fell from $946 per metric ton in 2011 to $804 in 2013, as demand for steel fell due to an economic slowdown.
 We expect prices to increase modestly at about 1% annually going forward.
-However if greater demand from the oil and gas industry causes prices to increase by 3% annually it would present an upside of about 7% to the Trefis price estimate.
+However, if prices remain static due to an economic weakness and an oversupply situation, it would present a downside of about 5% to the Trefis price estimate.

 ArcelorMittal is currently the largest steel manufacturer in the world and was formed by the merger of steel giants Arcelor and Mittal in 2006.
 The company produces nearly 100 million metric tons of steel annually and has operations in 20 countries on four continents.

-Headquartered in Luxembourg, the firm operates its business in five main operating segments: Flat Carbon Americas; Flat Carbon Europe; Long Carbon Americas and Europe; Asia, Africa and Commonwealth of Independent States (CIS) (AACIS); and ArcelorMittal Steel Solutions and services.
+Headquartered in Luxembourg, the firm operates its business in five main operating segments: NAFTA; Brazil; Africa and Commonwealth of Independent States (ACIS); and Mining.
 More than 35% of steel produced is in the Americas, nearly 50% in Europe and the remainder in countries such as Kazakhstan, South Africa and Ukraine.
 ArcelorMittal produces a variety of flat products such as sheets and plates, long products including bars and rods.
 The firm also produces pipes and tubes for various applications.

-The Flat Rolled Europe, Flat Rolled Americas, Long Carbon Americas and Europe segments are the most valuable for the firm, each contributing more than 20% of the company's value, for the following reasons:
+The Brazil and NAFTA segments are the most valuable for the firm, each contributing more than 25% of the company's value.
+They are valuable for the following reasons:

 Overcapacity in the steel industry